devsoc-unsw/circles/README.md

 ### Running Circles with Docker

-The first time you run Circles, or if you have made changes to the backend codebase or any of the dockerfiles, run `docker-compose build --no-cache`.
+The first time you run Circles, or if you have made changes to the backend codebase, run `docker-compose build`.
+Add the flag `--no-cache` if you have made changes to the dockerfiles.
 This will rebuild the docker images with the updated code.
 You can run `docker images` to see what images exist on your machine.
 Note the `docker rmi <image>` command deletes an image.

 To run the whole application (frontend, backend and database), use `docker-compose up frontend`.
 You can include the `-d` option if you wish to run it in detached mode.